YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     > 🛈 = The default value is `"info"` to prevent any errors going unnoticed by default, but the recommended value is `"none"` because these errors are usually meaningless and unsolvable anyway.

-8. When a player's data is loaded, and they have statistics that don't exist anymore
+8. When a player's data is loaded, and they have statistics that don't exist anymore.

     <table>
     <tr><td></td><td><b>Default</b></td><td></td></tr>